 - Other tests - if other complications develop, certain other tests may be suggested.
 For example, if pain in the scrotum develops, an ultrasound scan of the scrotum may be suggested.

-What is the treatment for Henoch-Schönlein purpura?
+What are the treatments for Henoch-Schönlein purpura?

 - Rest - resting with the legs raised may help reduce the degree of rash that develops.
-This is because the small, round red spots (petechiae) and areas of reddish-purple skin discolouration (purpura) tend to develop in dependent areas of the body such as the legs.
+This is because the small, round, red spots (petechiae) and areas of reddish-purple skin discolouration (purpura) tend to develop in dependent areas of the body such as the legs.

 - Steroid medication - this may be suggested if there are signs that the kidneys are becoming affected.
 Sometimes steroids are also suggested if other symptoms are severe (such as joint pains or tummy (abdominal) pain), or if boys develop scrotal pain and swelling.